w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.4.7 Focus Visible to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.4.7](https://www.w3.org/WAI/WCAG22/Understanding/focus-visible#intent) (also provided below).
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.4.7](https://www.w3.org/WAI/WCAG22/Understanding/focus-visible#intent).

 ##### focus-not-obscured-minimum

 ###### Applying Success Criterion 2.4.11 Focus not Obscured to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.4.11](https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum#intent) (also provided below).
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.4.11](https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum#intent).

 #### input-modalities